NU-CS337-Angeli-Javi-Sam/Proj-1/README.md

 ## Set-Up

 1. Navigate to the `Proj-1` directory
-2. Run the following in Terminal:
+2. Run the following in Terminal (we are using what Python v3.10.7):
    1. `python3 -m venv ./venv`
    2. `source venv/bin/activate`
    3. `pip3 install -r requirements.txt`